 As I said, they’re not right for sustenance farmers, like us.

 But they make ideal pets for those who want an easily managed, calm, affectionate pet.
-It may be considered a little quirky and definitely unique to have a rabbit as a pet but that can be a good thing!
+Having a rabbit as a pet may be considered a little quirky and definitely unique, but that can be a good thing!

-Lionhead rabbits are the perfect combination of playful, goofy, and offering nice hugs.
+Lionhead rabbits are the perfect combination of playful, goofy, and offer nice hugs.
 If you have children, the Lionhead bunny is an excellent choice to consider.

 However, there are some things to keep in mind.
-Although they are small, Lionheads are sociable and are happiest with other domestic rabbits.
-This may mean you need more than one which could require more available space.
+Although small, Lionheads are sociable and happiest with other domestic rabbits.
+This may mean you need more than one, which could require more available space.

 Their small size means they are incredibly delicate creatures.

 Small children should be supervised when handling them.
-They don’t mean to, but because they can’t understand caution related to the size and nature of the rabbit, they can easily hurt it.
-Especially if they drop it.
+They don’t mean to, but because they can’t understand the caution related to the size and nature of the rabbit, they can easily hurt it, especially if they drop it.

-It’s a good idea to make sure the whole family helps in the proper care of the Lionhead rabbit just as with any other pet.
+It’s a good idea to ensure the whole family helps properly care for the Lionhead rabbit, just as with any other pet.
 But it’s critical that everyone has rules and understanding of how to take care of these rabbits to avoid injury or death.

 Living Space Requirements

-Your rabbit’s living space should be a minimum of 12 square feet.
+Your rabbit’s living space should be at least 12 square feet.
 It should include enough space for an enclosed sleeping area, a litter box, bowls for food and water, and room to move about and have a few toys.

 A rabbit must have the opportunity to move about at will.
 Their muscles are exercised when they hop, skip, and jump in all directions.